 Meanwhile the Ukrainian military, deeply battered and overextended, has virtually no means of stopping Russian armor should the insurgents go back on the offensive.
 Possible, or even likely, goals of a future insurgent offensive include the Black Sea port city of Mariupol, and perhaps to go as far as to establish a land corridor connecting the Russian mainland and the Crimean peninsula.

-Not that it would be a good think for Russia to capture Mariupol.
+Not that it wouldn't be a good thing for Russia to capture Mariupol.
 But it isn't the same thing as getting a land bridge.

 UPDATE: And speaking of Crimea: